Lavinia-Grace Dawson Psychotherapist & Nature Therapist MA; BA Hons; FdSc; MBACP

 Training, qualifications & experience

-I am a fully qualified psychospiritual psychotherapist, group therapist, supervisor, lecturer and published author on trauma.
-I run a private practice working from my home in East Sussex.
+I am a fully qualified psychospiritual psychotherapist, group therapist, lecturer and published author on shame and trauma.
+I run a private practice working from my home in Suffolk.
 I integrate psychosynthesis, nature therapy, transpersonal psychology and mindfulness into my practice, working holistically and relationally, taking the whole person into consideration.

-My training as a psychospiritual therapist has allowed me to work with some of the leading practitioners in the field; Francis Deas (Core Process, Karuna), Will Parfitt (Psychosynthesis), Jane Sanders (Core Process - Karuna), Martin Jordon (Ecotherapy) and Dr Jan Mojsa (Transpersonal).
-I hold a degree in counselling, a diploma in psychotherapeutic therapy and a Master’s degree in creative writing therapy.
-I have trained extensively as an interpersonal group psychotherapist.
+I hold a degree in counselling, a diploma in psychotherapeutic psychospiritual therapy and a Master’s degree in creative writing therapy.
+I have trained extensively as an interpersonal group psychotherapist and a nature, earth-based therapist.

-I have completed two years of PhD research and will be undertaking PhD doctoral research in ecotherapy.
+I have completed two years of PhD research.

 I have presented at the first Trauma conference In Prague and my work on shame and trauma has been published.